Eon-Labs/gapless-crypto-data/README.md

 ### UniversalGapFiller

-Universal gap detection and filling for all timeframes with authentic 11-column microstructure format.
-Uses only authentic Binance API data - never synthetic data.
+Gap detection and filling for various timeframes with 11-column microstructure format using Binance API data.

 #### Key Methods